 The wine is a blend of seven blocks located across the TarraWarra property.
 Harvested between 11.8 and 12.4 baume, the wine was naturally fermented in both barrel and tank.
 The wine has grapefruit and lemon zest aromas with underlying notes of cashew nuts.
 The tight palate reflects the season, with texture derived from 10 months on lees and a lovely drive with persistence of flavour.
 With oak and tank maturation, the wine shows an elegant complexity with appealing freshness.

-Fruit for the Estate wine was sourced from 14-30 year-old vines across various blocks.
+Fruit for the Estate wine was sourced from 17-34 year-old vines across the property.
 The TarraWarra Estate vineyard has a northerly aspect across high sloping hill-sides, which provides good drainage and air circulation.

 The grapes are all hand harvested at approximately seven tonnes per hectare.